UF Program in Medieval and Early Modern Studies (MEMS in Mannheim): UF Medieval Studies Abroad Summer 2019

 Write to Will Hasty <firstname.lastname@example.org> to be included in a list serve of interested students.

 Students in good standing who have completed the first semester of their freshman year, and are at least 18 years of age.
 Students from other universities and community colleges are welcome to apply.

 Academic Credits: As this is a UF program, credits taken can satisfy major, minor, and university requirements with prior approval.
 UF GPA credit will be granted for courses taken with UF faculty.

 Transfer credit will be earned with courses taught by local instructors at the University of Mannheim.

 The University of Florida’s Medieval and Early Modern Studies Abroad Program in Mannheim, Germany (close to Heidelberg) offers students the opportunity:

 - -to study and travel in Europe and earn six credits of upper-division Humanities credit.

 - -to explore the rich political, literary, and artistic history of Medieval Germany during the age of the Holy Roman Empire in MEM 3730H, “Explorations of the Holy Roman Empire,” offered in English.
 MEM 3730H can be cross-listed for credit in History or German Studies.

-- The “Walking History of Imperial Europe” involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; to Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to the Free Imperial Cities of Worms and Speyer on the Rhine river with their rich Jewish and Christian cultural heritage, and to other sites of interest in the historical Palatinate; to Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; and, finally, to Strasbourg, straddling the territories of former national rivals Germany and France and current seat of the European Union.
+- The “Walking History of Imperial Europe” involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; to Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; to Strasbourg, straddling the territories of former national rivals Germany and France and current seat of the European Union; and finally for a capstone weekend to Vienna in the east — century long seat of Habsburg imperial power.

 - Program includes a regional transportation ticket that enables wide-ranging independent regional travel extending from Bavaria to France.
 Independent travel on the weekends is encouraged!

 Students will be housed in dormitories of the University of Mannheim.
 The space in this program is limited and applications are considered on a space-available basis, so please apply early.